msbfyi/msb-blog/src/blog/posts/2024-02-12-automating-a-weekly-link-post-for-the-blog.md

 I recently came across [Sophie](https://social.lol/@sophie)'s solution on her [blog](https://localghost.dev/blog/automated-weekly-links-posts-with-raindrop-io-and-eleventy/).
 Using [Raindrop](https://raindrop.io/) was a new piece to my workflow, and it's been very easy to use to grab links from RSS and my Mastodon feed.

 Next up for the blog is to implement a personal API based to automate my /now page based on [Robb Knight's](https://robbknight.com/) [blog post](https://robbknight.com/2023/12/31/now-page-api.html).

+**Update**

+First post is live!
+I've updated Sophie's script to auto archive all of the links in the post into a new nested collection in Raindrop, that uses the "Posted on ..." with the matching date of the post.

+The first week is [here](/blog/this-weeks-in-links-2024-02-18/).